peterhellberg/gfx/README.md

 ## Colors

-There are a few default colors in this package, convenient when you just want to experiment, for more ambitious projects I suggest using the Palette support (or even one of the included palettes).
+You can construct new colors using `gfx.ColorNRGBA` and `gfx.ColorWithAlpha`.

 ### Default colors

+There are a few default colors in this package, convenient when you just want to experiment, for more ambitious projects I suggest creating a `gfx.Palette` (or even use one of the included palettes).

 | Variable               | Color